-MPI is a well known messaging standard that can support various programming models.
-The BSP moodel is the most common model used to write MPI programs.
+MPI is a generic messaging standard that can support different programming models.
+Most MPI programs are written using the BSP model.
 MPI operations can be used to build APIs for other programming paradigms such as dataflow.
 However, most people will agree that in its pure form, MPI specification is suited for BSP-style programs as the user needs to define higher-level API's to make it easily programmable in areas such as graph processing and streaming analysis.
 Dataflow programming model is a widely used framework designed for streaming, data analysis, and graph processing.

 Collective operations are arguably the major use case of MPI for parallel programs.
-Gather, reduce, allreduce, allgather and scatter are some such well known collective operations.
 MPI collectives are generalized versions of popular communication patterns for parallel programs.
 We have identified the same collectives with slightly different semantics used for big data computing.
-It is difficult to use MPI collectives in their pure form in data applications as their requirements are slightly different.
-Twister:Net 14 is an attempt to define collective semantics for data analytics jobs and provides an implementation of various operations both using OpenMPI and TCP sockets.
+MPI collectives in their pure form are hard to use in data applications as their requirements are slightly different.
+Twister:Net13 is an attempt to define collective semantics for data analytics jobs and provides an implementation of various operations both using OpenMPI and TCP sockets.
 Dataflow collectives are driven by the following requirements that make them slightly different from MPI specification-based collectives:

-- 1. The collectives operate between a set of tasks in an arbitrary task graph. - 2.
-Collectives handle data that may be larger than available memory - 3.
+1. The collectives are between a set of tasks in an arbitrary task graph.

+- 2. Collectives handle data that doesn't fit in memory - 3.
 Dynamic data sizes for operators. - 4.
 Keys are part of the abstraction. - 5.
-Data may be imbalanced data and require termination detection.
+Collectives can involve imbalanced data and require termination detection.

-The dataflow programming model and BSP model differ in many aspects.
+The dataflow programming model is different from the BSP model in many respects.
 Dataflow mostly is an event-driven model where the user programs a set of event handlers arranged in a graph.
-The user is not exposed to important details of the parallel program such as threads, parallel operators and data handling.
-MPI specification-based BSP programs provide the bare minimum requirements for a parallel program, details such as thread management and data management are left for the end user.
+The user is hidden from important details of the parallel program such as threads, parallel operators and data handling.
+MPI specification-based BSP programs provide the bare minimum requirements for a parallel program, while the user handles aspects such as thread and data management.
 It is a challenge to preserve MPI performance while providing a higher-level of abstraction that can be used for data analytics.
 As such TSet's is an attempt to balance both.